Disclosure and Agreement for Certificates of Deposit

 J. Legal Process against Account

-If legal process is brought against your account, and we assess fees against your account, our right to recover fees, and our right of setoff and security interest in your account take priority, and will be paid to us before we respond to legal process.
-You agree that, if we incur any expense due to any legal proceedings involving your account including a subpoena, a restraining notice, a search warrant (and related expenses due to a safe deposit break open) an attachment, garnishment, or levy upon your account, including, but not limited to, court costs and attorneys’ fees, you will reimburse us for such expense or we may charge any portion of such expense to your account.
-We may restrict the use of your account if it is involved in any legal proceeding.
+If legal process is brought against your account, we may assess fees against your account as allowed by law and as set forth in the separate service charge schedule(s) for your account.
+Our right to recover fees and our right of setoff and security interest in your account take priority, and will be paid to us before we respond to legal process.
+You agree that, if we incur any costs or expenses due to any legal process involving your account including, but not limited to, any subpoena, restraining order, search warrant (including related expenses incurred in forcing open a safe deposit box) attachment, garnishment, or levy upon your account, including, but not limited to, court costs and attorneys’ fees, you will reimburse us for such expense or we may charge any portion of such expense to your account without prior notice to you.
 You also agree that any action we may take to obtain reimbursement from you for any costs or expenses may also be taken against your estate, heirs, and legal representatives, who shall be liable for any claims made against and expenses incurred by you or them.

 (back to top)